 “Dana’s wide-ranging musical influences are evident through her own unique sound.
 Her vocal dexterity spaces the spectrum from deeply meditative to soaring, soulful resonant highs.”– Van Morrison

 “… a jazz singer of real note… will long be remembered for the exceptional quality of her voice.” – All About Jazz

-Dana Masters was born and raised in the deep south of the United States by family who ushered in and were deeply involved with the Civil Rights Movement of the 50’s and 60’s.
-Granddaughter of a celebrated Civil Rights Activist, Dana left home at the age of 17 to pursue a life in music, believing deeply that music could tell human stories with such poignancy and conviction that it could transcend divisions.
+Dana Masters was born and raised in the deep south of the United States of America by a family who ushered in and were deeply involved with the Civil Rights Movement of the 50’s and 60’s.
+Granddaughter of a celebrated Civil Rights Activist, Dana’s music reflects the joy, sorrow, pain and delight of the human experience.
+Loved by global audiences her work is equal parts meaningful and memorable, full of joy and inspiration.